archie2x/raspi-docker/README.md

 - `ghcr.io/<owner>/raspios-build-box:*` – adds a more capable development stack (`build-essential`, SDL/GL/Vulkan headers, common codecs/libs, `git`, `curl`, `cmake`, Python, etc.) on top of the dated base image so the toolchain always matches the underlying OS.
+- Both variants remove `initramfs-tools` (and the stock kernel) to slim the rootfs while creating the `/boot/firmware` directory so package removal scripts run cleanly in the chrooted build.
 - Each image runs `dpkg-reconfigure console-setup` during the build to make UTF-8 the default console character set.